AthenZ/k8s-athenz-identity/DESIGN.md

 * A common name that is the equal to `<athenz-domain><DOT><athenz-service>` (e.g. `media.sports.frontend`)
 * 2 SAN names constructed as follows:
-    * `<service><DOT><dashed-domain><DOT><dns-suffix>`
+    * `<service><DOT><mangled-domain><DOT><dns-suffix>`
     * `<unique-id><DOT>instanceid.athenz<DOT><dns-suffix>`

   where `dns-suffix` is a suffix that is allocated per provider service.
-* It may be possible to arrange the DNS suffix and domain transformation such that the `kube-dns` name and the SAN name in the Athenz cert match exactly.
-This option has not been fully explored; the current prototype assumes that the DNS names for the same service will be different across Athenz and K8s.
-  * This adds friction for mutual TLS where one service needs to connect to another via the `kube-dns` name and set up SNI for the Athenz name.
+This should be arranged to be the same as the DNS suffix used for kube-dns for the cluster. `mangled-domain` is the domain with dots replaced with dashes and literal dashes turned into double dashes.

 ### Service identity bootstrap